Introduction to Quantum Chemistry

 Conclusion

-Quantum Chemistry is a powerful tool that can be used to study a wide variety of chemical systems.
-It has applications in many different areas of science, including drug discovery, materials science, and environmental science.
+Quantum Chemistry is a powerful tool for studying a wide range of chemical systems.
+Its applications span diverse scientific fields, offering insights and solutions in areas like drug discovery, materials science, and environmental science.